🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 Your next stop will be at the Cathedral Beach picnic area for views of the famous “El Capitan” rock formation.

-This is also a great place to have breakfast if you have not yet eaten as picnic tables are available.
+This is also my favorite place to have breakfast if you have not yet eaten as picnic tables are available.

 The Yosemite Valley as seen from the Four Mile Trail.